 Cyclists' Defence Fund

-The Cyclists' Defence Fund (CDF) was set up in 2001 by Cycling UK in response to the case of Darren Coombes, a nine year old cyclist who suffered brain damage from a collision with a motorist.
-Cycling UK became concerned after the driver’s insurers responded to Darren’s claim for damages by counter-suing his parents for contributory negligence because Darren was not wearing a helmet.
+The Fund was initially established in response to the case of Darren Coombes, a nine year old cyclist who suffered brain damage from a collision with a motorist.
+Cycling UK (then known as the Cyclists’ Touring Club – CTC) became concerned after the driver’s insurers responded to Darren’s claim for damages by seeking to reduce Darren’s compensation, claiming contributory negligence because Darren was not wearing a helmet.